weibeu/Flask-Discord/CONTRIBUTING.rst

 You may or may not find it much relevant but I prefer few conventions and code style, some of which are list below.

 - Make use of present tense for your commit messages.
-For example, use "Fix state mismatch error" rather than ~~"Fixed state mismatch error"~~.
+For example, use "Fix state mismatch error" rather than "Fixed state mismatch error".
 - Please do follow the Python `PEP 8`_ style guide.
 - You may or may not include docstrings.
 Although it's required but can also be added later on after making the PR.
 - Prefer prefixing the commit messages with emojis.
 Check the `Emoji Usage Reference`_ for info on which emoji to use.
 - Explicitly mention and inherit ``object`` when writing classes.
-For example, prefer `class Foo(object): ...` over ~~class Foo: ...~~.
+For example, prefer `class Foo(object): ...` over ``class Foo: ...``.
 - Prefer relative imports over absolute imports.

 Emoji Usage Reference